 Tarah Hogue is a curator, writer, and cultural worker based in Treaty 6 and 7 territories and the Métis homeland.

-In 2020, she became Remai Modern’s inaugural Curator (Indigenous Art) and recently transitioned to Adjunct Curator.
-Previously, she held curatorial fellowships at the Vancouver Art Gallery and the Art Gallery of Greater Victoria, served as a visiting curator at the Institute of Modern Art in Brisbane, and was curator-in-residence at grunt gallery in Vancouver.
+Hogue is currently Adjunct Curator at Remai Modern, where she previously served as the institution’s inaugural Curator (Indigenous Art).
+Her past roles include curatorial fellowships at the Vancouver Art Gallery and the Art Gallery of Greater Victoria, a visiting curatorship at the Institute of Modern Art in Brisbane, and a curator-in-residence position at grunt gallery in Vancouver.
+She has also curated independently since 2009, developing exhibitions and projects across a range of venues and collaborations.

-Her recent curatorial projects include the touring exhibition Meryl McMaster: Bloodline (2023), co-curated with Sarah Milroy, McMichael Canadian Art Collection, Storied Objects: Métis Art in Relation (2022), with advisor Sherry Farrell Racette, which received an AAMC Award for Excellence, and the mid-career survey and monograph Adrian Stimson: Maanipokaa’iini (2021).
-In 2019, Hogue received the Hnatyshyn Foundation-TD Bank Group Award for Emerging Curator of Contemporary Canadian Art.
+Recent curatorial projects include Dyani White Hawk: Love Language, co-curated with Siri Engberg, which opens at the Walker Art Center in October 2025 and at Remai Modern in April 2026, before touring; and Meryl McMaster: Bloodline, co-curated with Sarah Milroy, which opened at the McMichael Canadian Art Collection in 2022 and subsequently at Remai Modern, launching its North American tour.
+Her exhibition Storied Objects: Métis Art in Relation (2022), curated with advisor Sherry Farrell Racette, received an AAMC Award for Excellence.
+In 2019, Hogue was awarded the Hnatyshyn Foundation–TD Bank Group Award for Emerging Curator of Contemporary Canadian Art.

 She holds a master's degree in Critical and Curatorial Studies from the University of British Columbia and a bachelor of arts in Art History from Queen’s University.